 Online Submission Portal: http://conference.psychopathology.org

-The Program Committee will select oral presentations based on the quality and the balance of content in the overall conference program.
+The Program Committee will select symposia and oral presentations based on the quality of submissions, the diversity of presenters on the panel, and the balance of content in the overall conference program.
 Triple tracks will be offered for greater opportunity and diversity in content.
 Priority will be given to submitters who are current on their dues and may be given to members who have not presented recently.
 Submissions not accepted for oral presentation will be considered for presentation as individual posters at the author’s request.
 The first author is expected to give the oral presentation or be available at the poster.

 Symposia/panel discussions.
 Symposia/panel discussions must be proposed by a chairperson who is an SRP full member.
-They are typically 90 minutes in length and include presentations from several speakers on a related topic.
-These talks are generally followed by integrative comments from the chairperson or discussant, with time for audience discussion at the end.
+They are 75-90 minutes in length and include presentations from several speakers on a related topic.
+These talks are generally followed by integrative comments from the chairperson and/or discussant, with time for audience discussion at the end.
 Symposia participants may be non-member faculty, but not students.
 In planning a symposium it is important to allow sufficient time for audience questions and discussion.
-The Program Committee also welcomes submissions of proposals using other formats, such as multiple brief presentations that allow extra time for discussion between presenters and audience members (e.g. a variation of last year’s Flash Talks or a symposium consisting of multiple brief data presentations all addressing a particular theory, followed by panel discussion).
-Submissions with a health disparities/diversity focus are also welcome.
+The Program Committee also welcomes submissions of proposals using other formats, such as multiple brief presentations that allow extra time for discussion between presenters and audience members (e.g. a symposium consisting of multiple brief presentations all addressing a particular theory or controversial topic, followed by panel discussion).
+Submissions with a health disparities/diversity focus are also encouraged.

 Papers.
-Submissions accepted for oral presentations will be organized by the Program Committee into sessions that generally include three to five papers (10-12 minutes per paper and several minutes for questions) and time for discussion.
+Submissions accepted for oral presentations will be organized by the Program Committee into sessions that generally include four to six papers (~10 minutes per paper and several minutes for questions) and time for discussion.
 Only SRP full members (or those who have applied) are eligible to make paper presentations.

 Posters.
 A poster submitted by a non-member or an associate member must be sponsored by a full member.
 Please specify which full member is sponsoring the submission.
 Submissions for poster-only may include presentations of works in progress (e.g., studies for which data collection is well under way, but for which full results are not yet available).
 Students submitting posters may request that up to 3 SRP members attend their poster and discuss their work with them.
 These requests will be forwarded to the SRP members indicated and honored when possible.